nikiwit/CustomRAG/README.md

 * **Performance:** Running LLMs locally requires significant RAM and computational power.
 Performance will vary based on your specific M2 chip (Pro, Max) and available RAM.
 The `deepseek-r1:8b` model (around 5GB download, 8B parameters) is reasonably balanced, but expect it to use several gigabytes of RAM when loaded and be slower than smaller models or API-based services.
 Larger models will require more resources.

-* **First Run Time:** Generating embeddings (the numerical representation of your documents) for a large number of documents can take a while, potentially several minutes or more depending on the size of your knowledge base and your Mac's processing power.
+* **First Run Time:** Generating embeddings (the numerical representation of your documents) for a large number of documents can take a while, potentially several minutes or more depending on the size of your knowledge base and your hardware.
 Please be patient on the first run or after clearing the `vector_store/`.
 Subsequent runs that load the existing store will be much faster.

 * **Updating Knowledge Base:** If you add, remove, or modify files in the `data/` directory, the existing vector store in `vector_store/` will become outdated.
 To force the system to re-read your files and rebuild the index with the latest information, you **must delete the entire `vector_store/` directory** and then restart `app.py`.